Hamilton-Green solver for the forward and adjoint problems in photoacoustic tomography: High frequency approximate solution to the wave equation

-It remains to specify the second initial condition, $\nabla^2\phi(x_0)$.
-Assuming $c$ to be constant in a neighborhood of $x_S$, the \textit{origin of the ray} or \textit{shooting point}, results in an out-propagating spherical wave (phase) after taking zero initial phase, $\phi(x_S) = 0$
+} with the initial conditions \rB{ } For this $t$ parametrization of the Hamiltonian, $H = c(x)\|p\|$, the entries of the system matrix (\ref{eq:ODEsystem}) are \rB{ } It remains to specify the second initial condition, $D^2\phi(x_0)$.
+Assuming $c$ to be constant in a neighborhood of $x_S$, the \textit{origin of the ray} or \textit{shooting point}, results in an out-propagating spherical wave (phase)\rB{.
+Setting $\phi(x_S) = 0$ we have}

 Furthermore, without loss of generality choosing the wave centered at the origin $x_S = (0, 0)^T$ we obtain